 The flag of Poland has a simple design that consists of two horizontal bands of equal size.
 The upper band is white and the lower one is red.
 These two colors are the national colors of Poland and they are defined in the constitution of the nation.
 The flag is in the proportion of 5:8.
 The official adoption of the first national flag happened in 1919 while the current design was adopted on January 31, 1980.
-The white color in the flag represents peace and hope for all citizens while the red represents past socialism.
+The white color in the flag represents peace and hope for all citizens while the red represents the many struggles for freedom over the centuries.

 Variants of the Polish Flag